iarsystems/iar-risc-v-gd32v-eval/docs/getting-started.md

 1. Using the MIPI-20 flat cable, connect the I-jet Lite to the __J11__ JTAG header of the evaluation board.

 2. Using the USB micro B cable, connect the I-jet Lite to an USB port of the host PC.

 > __Notes__
-> * The green __USB__ LED on the I-jet Lite should turn on as soon as Windows recognizes the device.
+> * The __USB__ indicator on the I-jet Lite should turn on green as soon as Windows recognizes the device.
+>
 > * The I-jet Lite requires an USB port 2.0 (or later) on the host PC.
+>
 > * The I-jet Lite can power the evaluation board.
 Refer to the section [Target power supply from I-jet Lite](5-target-power-supply-from-i-jet-lite) for more details.
+>
+> * Please refer to the [Debug Probes User Guide](https://netstorage.iar.com/SuppDB/Public/UPDINFO/014860/riscv/doc/EWRISCV_DebugProbes.pdf) for further reference.

 ## 3. Running example applications